Best & Worst Volkswagen Touareg Years

 The Worst Years: 2011

-Adding to the woes, the 2011 model was hit with a recall for – you guessed it – that pesky missing brake pedal clip we mentioned earlier.
+Adding to the woes, the 2011 model was hit with a recall for – you guessed it – that troublesome missing brake pedal clip we mentioned earlier.
 Nothing like the possibility of losing your brakes to keep you on your toes, right?

 Volkswagen Touareg Resale Values